#Feel Alpine

 What outdoor guidelines apply to snowshoeing?

-When snowshoeing, you’ll be moving through wildlife habitats—please do not disturb the animals and stay on the marked trails.
+When snowshoeing in the Oeschinensee Sunnbüel area Sunnbüel Kandersteg in the Bernese Oberland, you’ll be in the natural habitat of wild animals—please do not disturb them and stay on the marked trails.
 Wear appropriate, warm winter hiking boots and clothing.
 Also, always check the weather forecast, as conditions in the mountains can change quickly.

-Please remain calm and, in case of an emergency, call emergency services at 1414.
-SOS rooms are available at both the mountain and valley stations.
+Please remain calm in the Sunnbüel area Sunnbüel Kandersteg in the Bernese Oberland, and in an emergency, call emergency services at 1414.
+Emergency rooms are available at both the mountain and valley stations.
 Additionally, automated external defibrillators (AEDs) are located at both stations.

 What outdoor guidelines apply to winter hikes in the Sunnbüel area?

-Always stay on marked and open winter hiking trails and avoid taking shortcuts—this also applies to snowshoers.
-Before every hike, check the difficulty level, your equipment, and the current weather forecast, as conditions in the mountains can change quickly.
+Sunnbüel the Sunnbüel area Sunnbüel Kandersteg in the Bernese Oberland, always stay on marked and open winter hiking trails and avoid taking shortcuts—this also applies to snowshoers.
+Before each hike, check the difficulty level, your equipment, and the current weather forecast, as conditions in the mountains can change quickly.

 Sunnbüel